 9. Music A brief melodic or harmonic unit often constituting the basis of a larger phrase or structure.

-10. Logic Any one of the forms that a syllogism can take, depending on the position of the middle term.
+10. Logic Any one of the forms that a syllogism can take, given one of the four possible arrangements of the middle term.

 v. fig·ured, fig·ur·ing, fig·ures